- Mark Larson, AIA / Partner

 - Karla Clow, Business Manager

 Our studio is located at 2732 West 43rd Street in Minneapolis, near beautiful Lake Harriet in the Linden Hills neighborhood.

 Call 612-285-7275 or email email@example.com for more information, or to tell us more about your project goals.
 We look forward to hearing from you!

-When not at the drawing board, Mark can be found at the tiller of a sailboat, plein air oil painting, or behind the lens of a camera.
+When not at the drawing board, Mark can be found at the tiller of a sailboat, plein air oil painting, Nordic skiing with his family or chopping wood at the cabin.